 Diversity, power and participation in migrant solidarity work

-Sometimes despite our intentions we recreate old power dynamics, unequal forms of participation, conflict and the bitter taste of repeating the same old relationships over again.
+In grassroots migrant solidarity work, we aim to co-create intercultural spaces and go beyond the ‘us and them’ of traditional NGO and state response, but despite our intentions we sometimes recreate old power dynamics, unequal forms of participation, conflict and the bitter taste of repeating the same old relationships over again.

 This course proposes to start a few steps back looking to the forming of these social constructions.
 The course guides us into learning to pay attention, identify, and reflect upon the building of social constructions, to then reflect and imagine the creation of renewed forms of understanding each other.
 Changing the relations among others, could influence the constructions of “you” and “I”.
 In the words of Patricia Shaw “I cannot go on being the same ‘me’ without continuing to relate to ‘you’ in a certain way, and if that way shifts we are both a little different” (Shaw, 2002).

-This course is for people working in social and migrant solidarity work.
-For people from countries of origin of migration and receiving countries, people migrating, and asylum seekers.
+This course is for people who have migrated, for people who have connections to migration in their own history and for people working in social justice and migrant solidarity work.
 People campaigning and/or working in policy change.
 This training is hosted as part of the Ulex South Project

 Understanding power and privilege, our own and that of others.
-Co-evolving dynamics of colonialism, awareness of the constructions of “views of the world” and cultural relativism.
+We will explore the co-evolving dynamics of colonialism/decolonialism.
+Increase our awareness of the constructions of “views of the world” and cultural relativism.
+Learn theory and practical tools from the field of race and restorative justice.

 This course is a construction site!
 A place for exploration and practice.
-A space to share, question, destroy, prototype, discuss together and get to the heart of the issues, conflicts of power relations and our wounded past, to overcome and propose renewed ways of relating and working.
+A space to share, question, destroy, prototype, discuss together and get to the heart of the conflicts of power relations in our wounded past, to overcome and propose renewed ways of relating and working.

 It is a course with an open quality, an explorative, creative space.
 We will invite people from La Bolina to lead sessions sharing their views and challenges in arriving and forming a life in receiving countries.
 We will explore the new labels that create the identities they find themselves in such as migrants, undocumented, refugees… and the identities formed in relation: community worker, migrant solidarity activist, social worker.